Your dream home is waiting for you at The Meadows.

 Introducing Crystal Valley, an exceptional master-planned community in Castle Rock.

 Discover your dream home, nestled between Castle Rock's bluffs and the Front Range's peaks and just minutes from historic downtown Castle Rock.
 Residents will enjoy inspired floor plans, abundant personalization options and close proximity to open space, wildlife areas, nature trails, Douglas County schools, shopping, restaurants and cultural attractions.
-Explore one of Richmond American's three exciting Crystal Valley neighborhoods today!
+Explore one of Richmond American's four exciting Crystal Valley neighborhoods today!

 Amenities abound at the Cobblestone Ranch masterplan in Castle Rock.